xingzai96/Hackintosh-Intel-i7-10700K-Gigabyte-Z490-UD/README.md

-# Hackintosh-Intel-i7-10700K-Gigabyte-Z490-UD (Using IGPU with HDMI Port)
+# OpenCore - Hackintosh-Intel-i7-10700K-Gigabyte-Z490-UD (With IGPU using HDMI Port)

 ![About this mac](/img/Screenshot2020-08-20at2.35.25AM.png)